How to Help Syria and its Children

 “Without reliable and accessible healthcare, protection and shelter, more children will die, day in, day out, in Rukban, Deir-Ez-Zor and elsewhere in Syria.
 History will judge us for these entirely avoidable deaths."
 Geert Cappelaere

 Across the country, 1.75 million children remain out of school.

-Across the country, 1.75 million children are no longer in school and some 2.8 million are living as refugees or on the run in search of safety, helping to fuel a global migrant crisis.
+Some 2.6 million Syrian children are living as refugees or on the run in search of safety, helping to fuel a global migrant crisis.
 Syria is now the world's biggest producer of both internally displaced people and refugees.
-Many children have spend several bitter winters living in makeshift shelters.
+Many children have spent several bitter winters living in makeshift shelters.
 More than 1 million Syrian refugee children — over 40 percent — are also missing out on education.

 For these children, what's at stake isn't politics.
 It's their future.
 Having already lost their homes, schools and communities, their chances of building a future may also soon be lost.